 Frequently Asked Questions

-Store covered in the refrigerator for up to 5 days.
+Cover and store leftovers in the refrigerator.
+It will keep well for up to 5 days.

 Ways To Use Leftover Ingredients

-If you have any ingredients left over from this pineapple lime jello salad recipe, you might like to consider using them in any of these single serving and small batch recipes:
+If you have any ingredients leftover from this recipe, check out our Leftover Ingredients Recipe Finder or you might like to consider using them in any of these single serving and small batch recipes:

-If you’ve tried this pineapple lime jello salad recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.
+If you’ve tried this Pineapple Lime Jello Salad recipe or any recipe on One Dish Kitchen please let me know how you liked it by rating the recipe and telling me about it in the comment section below.

-Also, if you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see!
+Also, if you take a picture please tag us on Instagram (@onedishkitchen) we’d love to see it!

 Small Batch Pineapple Lime Jello Salad